PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/ResponsibleAI4.md

 <span style="color:green">Demographic parity</span>: (TP privileged group + FP privileged group)/(TP privileged group + FP privileged group + TN privileged group + FN privileged group) = (TP unprivileged group + FP unprivileged group)/(TP unprivileged group + FP unprivileged group + TN unprivileged group + FN unprivileged group)

-Example 1: In total 15 prospective students apply for an undergraduate program; 10 are female, and 5 are male. <span style="color:red">Equal selection parity is satisfied when the same number of female, and male students are given a favorable outcome (i.e. being invited for an admission interview); e.g. 5 females, and 5 males.</span> <span style="color:green">Demographic parity is satisfied when their base rates are the same; e.g. 2 females, and 1 male (i.e. the favorable outcome should be assigned to each group of a sensitive/protective attribute at equal rates).</span>
+<span style="color:red">Equal selection parity is satisfied when the search engine returns the same number of images for each sensitive/protected attribute group; 75 wedding images depict homosexual couples, and 75 heterosexual couples.

+</span> <span style="color:green">Demographic parity is satisfied when their base rates are the same; 50 images depict homosexual couples, and 100 images depict heterosexual couples (i.e., the favorable outcome should be assigned to each group of a sensitive/protective attribute at equal rates).</span>

 The <span style="color:purple">WAE</span> worldview does not automatically assume that the $$\begin{aligned} & Y\end{aligned}$$ values represent the 'ground truth'; they are constructed through historical or societal bias.
 The fairness notions related to <span style="color:purple">WAE</span>, independence, thus solely relies on the distribution of features and decisions, namely on ($$\begin{aligned} & A\end{aligned}$$, $$\begin{aligned} & X\end{aligned}$$, $$\begin{aligned} & \hat{Y}\end{aligned}$$) (See Codebook).